Kettlebell Forward Lunge

 Kettlebell Forward Lunge Instructions

-1. Stand with your feet hip-width apart, holding a kettlebell in your right hand at shoulder height.
+1. Stand tall with feet hip-width apart, holding a kettlebell in each hand at your sides.

 Kettlebell Forward Lunge Form & Visual